Documentation

 What a provisioning step does

-• Install mode is disabled.
-Setting the key takes the PD out of install mode, so it stops accepting unauthenticated key writes.
-The device is handed to the production bus already locked into secure operation, not left open for anything listening on RS-485 to re-key.
+successafter Final SC re-opens the channel with the just-set SCBK — a handshake that can succeed only if the key landed correctly — so a key failure surfaces as a secure-channel outcome rather than a false success. - Install mode is closed.
+Setting the key takes the PD out of install mode, so it is handed to the production bus already locked into secure operation rather than left open for anything on RS-485 to re-key.

 Per-PD progress